Best Electricians in Huntingdonshire

 Requirement

-Legally all Domestic Rental Properties from the 1st of July 2020 must be tested this includes HMO’s.
+Legally all Domestic Rental Properties from the 1st of July 2020 must have a current EICR this includes HMO’s.

-Domestic installations every 10 years or change of tenant or owner.
+EICR in a Domestic installations that you live in is every 10 years or change of tenant or owner.

-Residential accommodation every 5 years or change of occupancy.
+EICR in Residential Rental accommodation every 5 years or change of occupancy.

-Offices every 5 years or change of occupancy except for fire & emergency lighting.
+EICR for Offices must be carried out every 5 years or change of occupancy except for fire & emergency lighting.

-Industrial every 3 years.
+EICR in Industrial premises is every 3 years.
 (Such as a Manufacturing Plant).

 Why Is It Important?